 |

-If your prior education is VWO and your main interest is linguistics and speech, you can enroll in the BA Taalwetenschap, which consists of three years of courses and leads to a BA diploma.
-Here we mention only the speech-related courses (in some cases, years and semesters fluctuate because of a reorganization):
+If your prior education is VWO (or highschool) and your main interest is linguistics and speech, you can enroll in the BA Linguistics, which consists of three years of courses and leads to a BA diploma.
+Here we mention only some speech-related courses:

-We also give a BA course outside the Faculty of Humanities:
+We also teach a BA course outside the Faculty of Humanities:

 Courses at the MA level are taught in English.

 The MA General Linguistics consists of one year of courses.
-You can enroll if you have finished a BA in linguistics or something equivalent (like the Schakelprogramma mentioned above).
+You can enroll if you have finished a BA in linguistics or something equivalent, like a BA in a language with a specialization in linguistics.
 Note: if you want to pursue a PhD career later on, you are advised to apply for the Research MA instead (see below).

-We participate in the Research MA Linguistics, which is for students who want to pursue a PhD career later on.
+We participate in the Research MA Linguistics and Communication, which is for students who want to pursue a PhD career later on.
 With a Research MA, you are much more likely to find a PhD position in the Netherlands or abroad than if you only have the shorter MA mentioned above.

 With a finished BA, you can apply for a Research MA, which will then take two years.
 With a finished MA, a Research MA will take you only one year.